Prolegis/congress/README.md

-## unitedstates/congress
+# Prolegis/congress
+This is a fork of the UnitedStatesIO Congress repository (unitedstates/congress).
+It is living on an EC2 instance [here](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#InstanceDetails:instanceId=i-0e99e6fa752b897ab).

-This is a community-run project to develop Python tools to collect data about the bills, amendments, roll call votes, and other core data about the U.S. Congress into simple-to-use structured data files.
+The congress repo is a series of Python tools to collect data about the bills, amendments, roll call votes, and other core data about the U.S. Congress into simple-to-use structured data files.

-The tools include:
+The tools in the congress repo include:

 * Downloading the [official bulk bill status data](https://github.com/usgpo/bill-status) from Congress, the official source of information on the life and times of legislation, and converting the data to an easier-to-use format.